emileaben/ixp-country-jedi/README.md

 to a reasonable value (for instance 50, so you'll cover 50 kilometers from the city centre).

+Note: The interaction between various of the configuration settings hasn't been thoroughly tested, so beware of combining.
+What is known to work is _probetag_ as a stand-alone probe selection option, and _country_ is known to work well together with all other config options.

 ## prepare.py

 This script reads _config.json_ and generates two output files: